peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 # Pipenv: Cons

-- Slow dependency resolver
+- Slow dependency resolver (improved?)
 - LIMITED support PEP 621 style `pyproject.toml`

 <!--
-It has been very progressive.
-And it brought the lock-file to the Python community.
+It has been very progressive, because it brought the lock-file to the Python community.
 With `pipenv upgrade` command, you can upgrade dependencies easily.
 And, Wrapping virtualenv was also revolutionary.
 You can forget to activate and deactivate virtualenv.

-But, it's a slow dependency resolver, and LIMITED support PEP six-hundred twenty-one style `pyproject.toml`.
+But, **LIMITED support PEP six-hundred twenty-one** style `pyproject.toml`.

-It was the first tool to become famous with everything in it, so I don't blame them, but the slowness is stressful.
+I think it's no longer a good idea to use it for new projects.
 -->

 ---